Morglod/tsee/README.md

 ## Advenced usage for non default event emitters

-If you use custom EventEmitter implementation, you can simply cast it to `tsee.IEventEmitter` interface or pass class to `tsee.EventEmitter` constructor:
+If you use custom EventEmitter implementation, you can simply cast it to `tsee.IEventEmitter` interface:

 ```ts
 import { CustomEventEmitter } from 'my-event-emitter';